aambrioso1/Sea_Level_Project/README.md

 - Write a program to analyze the data.
 - Prepare a presentation of the findings include a displaying it on my website.

-This project in "Alex/sea_level_project" on my personal laptop.
+Note:  This project is clone at "Alex/sea_level_project" on my personal laptop.